aerospike/aerolab/docs/deploy_clients/graph.md

 AeroLab supports installing Graph client to Aerospike.
 This is the Aerospike Gremlin server (TinkerPop).
 The `gremlin console` is not included but can be easily started on the graph servers or locally in docker.

+## Version

+AeroLab supports graph version `2.0.0` and above.
+Version `1.*` support is not provided.

+If using the `docker` backend, and your `aerospike/aerospike-graph-service:latest` docker image points at version 1, you will have to either delete the image first, or manually specify the version you want by adding `--graph-image=aerospike/aerospike-graph-service:2.0.0` to your `create` command.

 ## Basic usage

 ### Install Graph with Aerolab